Six Uses For Springtime Violets Growing Wild in Your Yard

 Add the violet syrup to 2 1/2 cups cold water and lemon juice stirring well.
-Add a couple squeezes of lime juice (to your taste, we added the juice of 1 medium sized lime).
+Squeeze the fresh lime juice into your pitcher (to your taste, we added the juice of 1 medium sized lime).

 Add ice cubes just before serving.
 Pour into chilled glasses and garnish with fresh violets.

 Since we’ve been using mostly flowers up until now, here is a way to use the leaves if you so desire.